 Design an on-brand logo

-3. Create an inventory of past company logos, if applicable.
+3. Create an inventory of any past company logos.

 An inventory of past versions is helpful if you are looking to evolve a past logo to update, but not reinvent, your brand.
 Examples of logo evolutions among top brands include: Adobe kept its recognizable A shape while moving it into a more flexible shape for smaller sizes.
 Heinz reduced its logo to a simple shape that still honors past designs.
 Adidas turned from its trefoil to the current three stripes to simplify its message.